Disaster Awareness for Kids

 - If you are outside when the sirens blow, go to a sturdy building.
 Go to an interior wall, away from windows, and cover your head.

-- If you are not near a sturdy building and the storm is on top of you, find a ditch or low-lying area, lay down and cover your head.
+- If you are not near a sturdy building and the storm is there, find a ditch or low-lying area, lay down and cover your head.

 Fun in the Sun